Yoast/wordpress-seo/readme.txt

 Other:
 * Changes the timing on which the capability filter is run to better time when notifications should be initialized.
 * Adds X-Redirect-By header to all redirects, making the origin of redirects much easier to debug.
+* Adds the wpseo_recommended_replace_vars filter, which gives the possibility to add or alter the recommended snippet variables.

 = 7.6.1 =
 Release Date: June 7th, 2018